RAIK283H/pathfinding-code-Lucy-Salyer/README.md

 I added a statistic that tracks how many nodes are visited each run through a graph.
 This is implemented in scoreboard.py and player_object.py.

+# I did the extra credit homework 6!
+I used a heap in Dijkstra's